yamin-shihab/study-notes/grade-8/science.md

     + Most fish have what's called a swim bladder.
 The amount of air in it changes to change the average density of the fish and its depth underwater.
     + Airships and hot air balloons float in the air because their average density is less than that of the surrounding air (hot air and helium is lighter than normal air).
     + The Greek scientist Archimedes made a discovery after being tasked by the ruler of Syracuse to find out if a crown he has is made of pure gold.
 He famously made the discovery after seeing water spill while in a public bath.
-        + The Archimedes' principle states that the buoyant force exerted upon an object is equal to the weight of the fluid displaced when the object is submerged.
+        + The Archimedes's principle states that the buoyant force exerted upon an object is equal to the weight of the fluid displaced when the object is submerged.
 + Pressure is a specific amount of force covered over a specific area.
 It's measured in pascals (named after a smart guy).
 + One pascal is equal to one newton per square meter, and therefore pressure can be calculated with the formula P = F/A.
     + Gasses are said to be compressible, because their particles can be pushed somewhat closer together while remaining a gas.